Toxics Release Inventory (TRI) Program

 What type of data reported by facilities?

-Industrial facilities report data about how they are managing chemical waste through:
+Industrial facilities report toxic release inventory data about how they are managing chemical waste through:

 - Energy recovery